jacegu/nervion/README.md

   - <del>Adhere to the
   [Twitter Connection guidelines](https://dev.twitter.com/docs/streaming-api/concepts#connecting)</del>
   *done!*
-  - Take advantage of EventMachine deferrables on callbacks
-  - Rewrite and improve the DSL provided to setup Nervion
+  - Improve the DSL provided to setup Nervion to validate the client setup

-Once those basic features are provided there are a few more that will be very interesting to have:

-  - Use a gzip compressed stream
+In the near future Nervion will use a gzip compressed stream
-  - Add callbacks to act on specific types of tweets: i.e. `on_retweet`, `on_deleted_status`

-If people start using the client more features will be added.